 Clean the internal part

-Most of the affordable binoculars, like under $100, don’t provide a warranty or customer service.
+To clean the dirt of internal parts, never attempt to open the binoculars.
+This may cause an imbalance in the alignment of the internal parts.
+Most of the affordable binoculars under $100, don’t provide a warranty or customer service.
 So if you think dirt goes inside, take the pair to the professionals.

 Clean the harness and neck strap

 The harness and neck straps are getting dirtier easily.
 You should detach them, and use a soft cleaner or soap to wash them properly.
 Don’t pull, rub or scrub the neck strap or harness.
 If they get dirt heavily, keep them in warm and soapy water for 10-15 minutes.
 As they are mostly rubber-made, don’t soak them in warm water overnight.
 That may cause them to lose their elasticity.
 Then wash with plain water and dry them out properly for further use.

 Protecting is another crucial part to keep your binocular performance top-notch for years to years.
 For example,